kragen/derctuo/markdown/sentential-database.md

 ---------

-In this form the system is sort of unidirectional; it can infer the volume of a cylinder from its radius and height, but it can't infer its radius from its volume and height.
-Spreadsheets use a special "goal seek" interaction for this; you identify which cells are "design variables" the optimizer can twiddle and which cell you want to give a given value, and it twiddles the design variables to approximate it as closely as possible.
+In this form the system is sort of unidirectional; it can infer the volume of a cylinder from its radius and height, but it can’t infer its radius from its volume and height.
+Spreadsheets use a special “goal seek” interaction for this; you identify which cells are “design variables” the optimizer can twiddle and which cell you want to give a given value, and it twiddles the design variables to approximate it as closely as possible.
 This could be supported syntactically, using the same syntactic distinction between variables and constants as in